-The upright row is an exercise where your grab two dumbbells (or a barbell) and you lift the weight straight up towards your chin while keeping the weight really close to your body.
+The shoulder upright row is an exercise where you grab two dumbbells (or a barbell) and you lift the weight straight up towards your chin while keeping the weight really close to your body.

 There are plenty of other exercises you can do to train your shoulders and upper back.

 Why is The Upright Row Bad For You?

 - Places your shoulder in extreme internal rotation, under load

 - Increases the chances of shoulder impingement and pain

 - Can cause wear and tear on your rotator cuff